GIBueno25/Project-2/README.md

 ### Overview

 This project aims to predict the popularity of Spotify music tracks based on a song's features recorded on the Spotify API.
 These features include danceability, energy, key, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo and duration.
-Specifically, we looked at how the differnet features impact a song's popularity as measured by Spotify.
+Specifically, we looked at how the different features impact a song's popularity as measured by Spotify.

 #### Questions we aim to answer

-1. Is there a correlation between a song's features and it's popularity?
+1. Is there a correlation between a song's features and its popularity?
 2. What feature has the highest importance in a song's popularity?
 3. How accurately can a song's popularity be predicted based on its features?

 ### Instructions

-#### Execution
+#### Setup

-1. Ensure that the dependencies are installed to successfully import the below:
+1. Install Dependencies: Ensure that the following libraries are installed:

     import pandas as pd <br/>
     import matplotlib.pyplot as plt <br/>